-Autogas use in China grew rapidly, though in a rather uneven fashion, between 2000 and 2014, in line with rapidly rising use of LPG generally, but has fallen significantly since 2016.
-Nationwide, consumption amounted to 750 000 tonnes in 2018 (just over 1 Mt including Hong Kong) - a fall of almost one-quarter in just two years and back to the level of 2013 (Figure B4.1).
+Autogas use in China has grown in a rather uneven fashion over the last two decades, reaching 1.15 Mt in 2019 - a rise of more than 5% on the previous year and almost twice the level of 2010 (Figure B4.1).
 Just two cities - Guangzhou and Hong Kong - account for the bulk of the Chinese market.